-When the insurance policy has that kind of provision, can the purported beneficiary be denied benefits on the basis that the injury occurred because the insured’s alcohol intoxication contributed to his death?
-Under Florida law, the answer is “Yes.”
+When the insurance policy has an alcohol exclusion provision, can the purported beneficiary be denied benefits on the basis that the injury occurred because the insured’s alcohol intoxication contributed to his death?
+Under Florida law, the short answer is “Yes.”

-The alcohol exclusion policy created a number of public policy problems.
-Because of the problem with insurance claims being denied, the medical community developed policies against testing for or documenting drug or alcohol impairment out of fear that insurance claims would be denied.
+First, because of the problem with insurance claims being denied, the medical community has developed policies against testing for or documenting drug or alcohol impairment out of fear that insurance claims would be denied.

 As a result of these problems, the NAIC revised the UPPL to remove the model Alcohol Exclusion Law in 2001.
 Since that time, however, only 14 states plus the District of Columbia have taken action to repeal or amend the statutory authority that authorized drug and alcohol exclusions in health insurance policies.

 In Florida, no action has been taken to prohibit drug or alcohol exclusions in health and life insurance policies.
 As a result, Florida’s alcohol exclusion law permits insurance companies to deny claims associated with the consumption of alcohol or the illegal use of drugs.